clynamen/nuscenes2bag/README.md

 ## Usage

 **Command-line arguments:**
-`--dataroot`: The path to the directory that contains the 'maps', 'samples' and 'sweeps'.
+`--dataroot,-s`: The path to the directory that contains the 'maps', 'samples' and 'sweeps'.
 `--version`: (optional) The sub-directory that contains the metadata .json files.
-Default = "v1.0-mini"
+Default = "v1.0-mini" `--scene_number,-n`: (optional) Only convert a given scene `--compress,-c`: (optional) whether to use compressed images to reduce file size

 **Converting the 'mini' dataset:**